feram18/f1-led-leaderboard/README.md

 Make sure the timezone on your Raspberry Pi is correct.
 It will often have it as London by default, but can be changed through the Raspberry Pi configuration tool.

+`Localisation Options > Timezone > [Your Time Zone]`

 ```sh
 sudo raspi-config
 ```

 ### Flags
 The LED matrix is configured with the flags provided by the [rpi-rgb-led-matrix] library.
-More details on these flags/arguments can be found in the library's documentation.
+More details on these flags can be found in the library's documentation.

 ```
 --led-rows                Display panel rows.
 (Default: 32)